 Since graduating from the IU Police Academy in 2006 and joining IUPD, Luce has moved through the ranks holding a range of positions, from patrol officer and detective, to shift supervisor, field training officer, liaison to athletics and most recently as a sergeant and training coordinator for IU Bloomington, where he oversaw the division's Cadet Officer Program.

 Law enforcement is a noble profession, he said, and a challenging field.
-He said the IU Police Academy, which is where he met his wife, Josefa, holds its cadets to high standard -- something that sticks with them throughout their careers.
+He said the IU Police Academy, which is where he met his wife, Josefa, holds its cadets to

 "I see the product that we put out there.
 Our graduates become the chiefs and executives of departments of all over the country," Luce said.
 "I know that we're doing it the right way because our graduates make a difference wherever they land."

-The "marriage" to Indianan University contributes to the high caliber expectations, Luce said.
+The "marriage" to Indiana University contributes to the high caliber expectations, Luce said.
 Cadets are immersed in higher education as they pursue their academic degrees -- they can major in anything while participating in the Cadet Officer Program.
 If they successfully complete the academy, they can graduate from IU with both an academic degree and certification as a law enforcement officer in the state of Indiana -- in addition to having job experience as a part-time police officer for their campus.

 "The program is run with discipline and purpose," Luce said, noting that his predecessor, retired Capt.
-Greg Butler, did impressive work.
-"We have a reputation that we want to keep because of the university."
+Greg

 Luce would like to intensify the influence of IU's academic excellence on the academy curriculum by seeking collaborations with faculty throughout the system.
 Areas of expertise in leadership, for example, and de-escalation particularly interest him.
 He plans to reach out to faculty but encourages anyone with an interest in helping the academy to contact him, as well.